 - I will pay you in the coming Sunday

 Which of the above statements is effective?
-Obviously, the second one as the date is clearly specified to raise definite understanding in the mind of receiver or listener.
+Obviously, the second one as the date is clearly specified to raise definite understanding in the mind of the receiver or listener.
 Whereas the first statement is totally a vague one and ineffective.

 Effective communication definition is not enough for effective communication.
 So some major internal and external activities of business communication are discussed below.